 In many cases, the symptoms of delirium tremens occur within the first few days after the person’s last drink.
 Days four and five are usually the worst.
 But, symptoms can also appear a week or later.
 It’s important not to rule out the possibility of DTs after only a couple of days in an Arizona treatment center.

 - Hallucinations and seizures are symptoms of DTs.

 People who stop drinking abruptly can send their bodies into shock, causing hallucinations and seizures.
 Sadly, they can be deadly.
 These symptoms are most likely to occur 12 to 48 hours from the last drink.
 Medical intervention can help prevent and treat these symptoms.
 Another possible complication is fornication, which is the sensation of insects crawling on the skin.

 Some people go through extreme bouts of anxiety while detoxing from alcohol.
 They might think they’re going to die and feel extremely confused or paranoid.
 Benzodiazepines are sometimes used to treat these symptoms and calm recovering alcoholics.

 - Some individuals are more at risk for DTs than others.

 Those who haven’t eaten before starting the detox process have a heightened risk for DTs.
-Nutrition is crucial and will start immediately in an Arizona drug rehab using B12 shots, amino acid therapy and IV therapy.
-DTs is more common in older adults, alcoholics going through surgery and individuals who have developed symptoms in the past.
+Nutrition is crucial and will start immediately in an Arizona drug rehab using B12 shots, amino acid therapy, and IV therapy.
+DTs are more common in older adults, alcoholics going through surgery, and individuals who have developed symptoms in the past.